weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-1-setup-troubleshooting.md

 <!-- Setup: Troubleshooting Dashboard with Weave Cloud and Weave Scope -->

-This is Part 1 of 4 of the <a href="/guides/">Weave Cloud guides series</a>.
-In this part, you will set up, verify and troubleshoot your app with Weave Cloud and Weave Scope.
+In Part 1 of 4 of the <a href="/guides/">Weave Cloud guides series</a>, you will set up, verify and troubleshoot an app using Weave Cloud and Weave Scope.

 <div style="width:50%; padding: 10px; float:right; text-align:right; font-weight:700;">